input-output-hk/plutus-pioneer-program/docs/week6.rst

 ~~~~~~

 - The oracle, to check the current exchange rate.
-- The swap output that holds the lovelace.
+- The swap UTxO that holds the lovelace.
 - The source of the buyer's funds.

 Outputs